INVASIVE PLANT MITIGATION

 Mitigating invasive species

-Invasive plants are a major concern in the Sonoran Desert.
-These non-native plants can spread rapidly, which is a problem because they displace native plants and animals and create increased fire risk.
+Invasive plants and animals and create increased fire risk.
 The Parsons Field Institute is working to control key problematic species both in the McDowell Sonoran Preserve and the region with the help of citizen science volunteers like you!

 We want to help land managers understand and use the best methods to remove invasive plant species.